victoryang1/DAT-BOS-16/lessons/lesson-08/readme.md

 In a related example, consider the similarity of users for a particular product.
 When the product is very broad (for example, a newspaper/news website), the audience will also be very broad, so the newspaper will likely have many features: different sections, topics, types of stories, writers, etc. Yet with so many different different parts that appeal to such a broad audience, user similarity should actually be high!

 What about a product like toothpaste?
 While it also appeals to a broad audience, the _types_ of toothpaste (and the features that separate them) are quite limited.
-It would be much simpler to identify "distance" between toothpaste users, since the feature set ("has flouride," "controls tarter", etc) is much smaller.
+It would be much simpler to identify "distance" between toothpaste users, since the feature set ("has fluoride," "controls tarter", etc) is much smaller.

 <a name="introduction-eval"></a>
 ## Introduction to Classification Metrics